Pain in Lower Left Abdomen: 13 Causes (& When to See a Doctor)

 Imagem ilustrativa número 1

-What causes lower left abdominal pain?
+What causes pain in the lower left abdomen?

 1. Excess gas